MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-multiple-records-being-registered-with-the-same-ip-address.md

 ![Infra-App1 tries to connect to client A.](media/troubleshoot-multiple-records-being-registered-with-the-same-ip-address/image-5.png)

-And finally, the remote client returns an error because the computer Infra-App1 is actually connect to client B.
+And finally, the remote client returns an error because the computer Infra-App1 is actually connecting to client B.

 ![Error packet returned from client B.](media/troubleshoot-multiple-records-being-registered-with-the-same-ip-address/image-6.png)